paulmarrington/lispz/doc/basics.md

 In the example above, set! is used because a var would create a new reference inside the closure.

 # Miscellaneous

+Delay will wait a specified number of milliseconds before executing the body of code.
+Yield just places the body on the execution stack to be run next in the processing loop.
+It is a way of waiting for other processes such as UI processing to complete before continuing.

+    (delay 10 (console.log "waited"))
+    (yield (is-field-visible))

+And when you need something that varies (and therefore cannot have referential integrity), use random.
+Give it a range and it will return a number between zero and the integer before the range.

+    (var percentage (random 101))

 In the extremely unlikely situation that you need a global variable, it can be defined as